LisbonLisboaPortugal.com

 The view from the Moorish Castle over the hills of Sintra to the Palácio da Pena

-Cascais (train 40km from Lisbon) – A charming coastal town that blends fishing heritage with grand 19th-century architecture and beautiful beaches.
-Once the summer retreat for Portuguese nobility, Cascais now offers impressive villas, museums, and proximity to natural wonders like Cabo da Roca, the westernmost point of mainland Europe - a day trip to Cascais.
+Cascais (train 40km from Lisbon) - A charming coastal town that blends fishing heritage with grand 19th-century architecture and beautiful beaches.
+Once the summer retreat for Portuguese nobility, Cascais now offers impressive villas, museums, and proximity to natural wonders like Cabo da Roca, the westernmost point of mainland Europe.
+A day trip to Cascais.

-Sesimbra (bus 40km from Lisbon) – A favourite holiday spot for Portuguese locals with an outstanding beach and excellent seafood restaurants.
-The surrounding area offers dramatic coastal scenery at Cabo Espichel and the beautiful Serra da Arrábida natural park with its secluded beaches and forested hills - guide to Sesimbra.
+Sesimbra (bus 40km from Lisbon) - A favourite holiday spot for Portuguese locals with an outstanding beach and excellent seafood restaurants.
+The surrounding area offers dramatic coastal scenery at Cabo Espichel and the beautiful Serra da Arrábida natural park with its secluded beaches and forested hills.
+Guide to Sesimbra.

 Azeitão (bus 30km from Lisbon) - The charming heart of Setúbal's wine region where visitors can taste exceptional local wines at historic estates like Bacalhôa or José Maria Da Fonseca.
 Azeitão is often visited on the way to Sesimbra.